 The Williams store is a grocery and sandwich shop located just 20 minutes north of Bay City along M-13.
 The pleasant trip parallels the shores of Saginaw Bay into Lake Huron, with several side roads that take you to primitive beaches and picnic areas for walking and birding activities.

 Many small shops and other attractions fill M-13 from historic Bay City, where old mansions of the original lumber barons still stand, north to Standish, but the Williams site is my favorite.

 I drive to the Pinconning area often to purchase a variety of cheeses I cannot find in Ohio.
 Williams products are moderately priced and the store maintains a discount case full of odd sizes of cut up cheese ends and even cheese curds.

 Amish Country brand cheeses are popular here as well made by local communities.
-The Williams company make, ages and packages its own products that add up to over 5,000,000 pounds of cheeses every year.
+The Williams company makes, ages and packages its own products that add up to over 5,000,000 pounds of cheeses every year.

 The Williams proprietors have used their own recipe for regional Pinconning cheese since the company was opened in 1945 by James and Janina Williams in an old barn.
 Today, an iconic giant fiberglass cow welcomes customers at the main entrance, seen in the accompanying video.

 The cheeses I always purchase include Hot Jalapeno Pepper, Green Onion Ranch, Sharp & Creamy, Garden Vegetable, Horseradish, Roasted Garlic, Green Olive and others.
 On every trip, a new flavor has been added to the offerings.